The Difference Between a Resume and a Curriculum Vitae

 What Is a Curriculum Vitae?

-Like a resume, a curriculum vitae (CV) provides a summary of your experience and skills.
-Typically, CVs are longer than resumes – at least two or three pages.
+A curriculum vitae (CV) provides a summary of your experience and skills.
+Typically, CVs for entry-level candidates are longer than resumes – at least two or three pages.
+CVs for mid-level candidates who have amassed numerous publications tend to run much longer.

-CVs include information on your academic background, including teaching experience, degrees, research, awards, publications, presentations, and other achievements.
-CVs are thus much longer than resumes, and include more information, particularly details related to one’s academic background.
+CVs include extensive information on your academic background, including teaching experience, degrees, research, awards, publications, presentations, and other achievements.
+CVs are thus lengthier than resumes, and include more information, particularly details related to one’s academic and research background.

 A curriculum vitae summary is a one-to-two-page, condensed version of a full curriculum vitae.
 A CV summary is a way to quickly and concisely convey one’s skills and qualifications.
 Sometimes large organizations will initially ask for a one-page CV summary when they expect a large pool of applicants.